Norma History, Family Crest & Coats of Arms

 Early Origins of the Norma family

-Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they were granted lands by King David of Scotland.
+The surname Norma was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they were granted lands by King David of Scotland.
 "Norman was also a surname in Dumfriesshire in thirteenth century."
-CITATION[CLOSE]

 Early History of the Norma family